the listening & enquiry circle

 Each participant has a few minutes to share what has been present for them.

-There are no interruptions and no responses—only listening.
+There are no interruptions and no verbal responses—only listening.

-A simple human theme is introduced (without explanation or teaching).
+A simple human theme is introduced with a guided meditation or contemplation (without explanation or teaching).

-Participants explore how this theme shows up in their lived experience, speaking from “I,” and listening with care.
+Participants explore within themselves how this theme shows up in their lived experience, speaking from “I,” and also listening with care.

 This is not a discussion or debate.